tonyravioli/dongerdong/README.md

 How to install
 ==============

- * Install pyfiglet, peewee, pydle and pure-sasl (via pip if you want)
+ * Install pyfiglet, peewee, pydle and pure-sasl (via pip if you want, you're an adult it's your call)
  * Rename config.example to config.json and edit it
  * Run the bot (with Python 3)
  * ???